chahid001/cpp09/ex02/README.md

 Your task is to:
 1. Implement a sorting algorithm combining merge and insertion sort.
-2. Use STL containers like vectors or deques for sorting.
+2. Use STL containers like vectors and deques for sorting.
-3. Optimize for large datasets.
+3. Measure the performance of sorting using both containers.

 ---